Dima353/gtasa_vita/README.md

 - psykana for patching the scripts and making various improvements to the port.
 - XirXes and shadowknight for the audio conversion script.
 - JonathanERC and gtagmodding for the Cheat List.
+- Once13One for design LiveArea and Configurator app